 How to become a school administrator: Gemma's story

-Meet Gemma, 19, and find out what she did to become a business administrator apprentice in Buckinghamshire.
+Meet Gemma, 19, and find out what she did to become a school administrator in Buckinghamshire.
 Part of our Bitesize world of work series.

 I absolutely love working in a school environment.
 Every single day is different.

-- Gemma found her business administration apprenticeship when researching jobs online
+- Gemma found her job as a school administrator, a business administration apprenticeship, when researching jobs online

 - She is responsible for the daily administrative tasks that keep a school running smoothly, for example ordering resources for teachers